yugabyte/yugabyte-db/docs/content/preview/admin/yb-ts-cli.md

 ##### refresh_flags

 Refresh flags that are loaded from the configuration file.
-Works on both yb-tserver (port 7100) & yb-master (port 9100) process.
+Works on both YB-Master (port 9100) and YB-TServer (port 7100) process.
 No parameters needed.
 Each process needs to have this command issued, e.g. issuing this on one TServer won't update the GFlags on the other TServers.

 **Syntax**